Rick-997/AI-Forensics-Boston-Capstone/reports/Preprocessing_and_Feature_Engineering_Report.md

 - The correlation heatmap confirmed that the engineered features were not highly collinear, supporting their independent value.

 ### Supervised Modeling Readiness
 The final feature matrix was saved as both a parquet file and a CSV for easy use in modeling.
-An initial XGBoost baseline model trained on this data achieved a **Precision-Recall AUC of 0.8327**, which is a strong result given the extreme class imbalance.
+An initial XGBoost baseline model trained on this data achieved a Precision-Recall AUC of 0.8327, which is a strong result given the extreme class imbalance.

 SHAP analysis on the trained model provided clear interpretability:
-- **Poverty Rate** emerged as the single most influential feature.
+- Poverty Rate emerged as the single most influential feature.
-- **Hour of Day** and **Is Night** were the next strongest predictors, confirming the strong temporal component of risk.
+- Hour of Day and Is Night were the next strongest predictors, confirming the strong temporal component of risk.
 - Specific districts (especially B2 and A7) also contributed meaningfully.

 These results strongly support the original hypothesis: nighttime incidents in higher-poverty districts do indeed carry significantly higher shooting risk.
 The model is now ready for the next phase of hyperparameter tuning, cross-validation, and full stakeholder-facing explainability work.